Malphaet/liblsockets/Readme.md

 + @ref todo
 + Do the test on all other combination TCP unix, UDP inet.
 + Verbosity is not such a great idea
++ Update the listen command on the tests

 ### Cosmetic
 + make functions thread safe